Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

   - Timers to handle timeout for asynchronous APIs in wifi-manager have been added.
 - Download cache support
   - Capi-web-url-download and download-provider have been extended to support cache service.
-    - Stores a copy of a given resource and serves it back when requested
+    - Stores a copy of a given resource and serves it back when requested.
     - The freshness lifetime is calculated based on several headers.
     - Uses If-None-Match request to check if the resource is in fact still fresh.
   - New APIs for handling cache option have been added.